Optimizing Large Model Training through Overlapped Activation Recomputation: Recomputation Scheduling

 {

 }

-Additionally, $M_{\text{delta}}$ denotes the memory reserved for recomputation of the first backward transformer layer, ranging from 0 to $ \sum_{i=1}^{n} M_i$.
-Further details are provided below.

-\textbf{Optimizations.} First, we cannot fully overlap the recomputation of the first backward transform layer in backward communication because it does not have preceding backward operation.
-This will lead to suboptimal performance.
-To address this issue, we overlap this recomputation with the communication operation of the last backward layer in the preceding micro-batch.
-This is illustrated using the blue blocks in Figure~\ref{fig:heuristic}.
-For this purpose, we reserve additional memory in $M_{delta}$ to support the recomputation within backward communication of this layer (Opt 1 in Figure~\ref{fig:heuristic}).

-Second, in the last pipeline stage (e.g., Stage3 in Figure~\ref{fig:heuristic}), it is meaningless to overlap recomputation in the forward communication because recomputation will be immediately executed after discarding the corresponding tensors.
-In this scenario, we only consider 3 phases defined in ILP: two backward communications and the critical path for on-demand recomputation.
-We also remove $M_{fwd\_comm}$ in the memory constraint if this layer is executed in the last pipeline stage (Opt 2 in Figure~\ref{fig:heuristic}).
+\textbf{Optimizations.} First, in the last pipeline stage (e.g., Stage3 in Figure~\ref{fig:pp}), it is unnecessary to overlap recomputation in the forward communication because recomputation will be immediately executed after discarding the corresponding tensors.
+In this scenario, we only consider 3 phases defined in LP: two backward communications and the critical path for on-demand recomputation.
+When modeling the LP for the last pipeline stage, we exclude $M_{fwd\_comm}$ in the memory constraint.

-Third, the recomputation scheduling during cool-down can be further improved.
-The training in cool-down incurs many synchronization stalls. \pname{} further uses the synchronization stalls for hiding recomputation overhead when all the dependent tensors on the same GPU and GPU memory has enough space (Opt 3 in Figure~\ref{fig:heuristic}).
+\osdi{Second, the recomputation scheduling during \emph{cool-down} can be further improved.
+The training in \emph{cool-down} incurs many synchronization stalls (T2--T3) in Figure~\ref{fig:details}(a). \pname{} further uses the synchronization stalls for hiding recomputation overhead when all the dependent tensors are on the same GPU and sufficient GPU memory is available.
+For example, in Figure~\ref{fig:details}(b), \pname{} parallelizes the recomputation of Batch 2 in Stage 0 with preceding synchronization stalls, further improving training efficiency. }

+\osdi{\textbf{Example.} Figure~\ref{fig:details}(a) and (b) show the recomputation cases with Full recomputation and \pname{}-HEU.
+Full recomputation disregards unused GPU memory, leading to excessive recomputation.
+In contrast, since GPUs in Stage 1 has ample memory space, \pname{}-HEU stores some activations on the GPU to reduce recomputation overhead (Selective Recomp. in Figure~\ref{fig:details}(b)).
+Additionally, \pname{}-HEU overlaps part of the recomputation with communication, further reducing training time (Overlapped Recomp.). \wj{ Figure~\ref{fig:overlap_re} illustrates the details.
+Assume that the first shaded OP of Layer 2 in Figure~\ref{fig:details}(a) corresponds to four finer-grained operators \ding{172}--\ding{175}, and the second shaded operator corresponds to a single operator \ding{176}.
+In \pname{}-HEU, } \ding{172}--\ding{173} are overlapped with communication during the forward pass of Layer 3 in the previous batch; \ding{174}--\ding{175} are overlapped with communication during backward pass of Layer 3 in the current batch; \ding{176} is avoided entirely by storing its activation on the GPU.
+Thus, we eliminate all recomputation overhead in Stage 1 of Figure~\ref{fig:details}(b). }

-\textbf{Search time.} We employ the same profiling approach as described in Section \ref{sec:optimal}.
-Our heuristic-based recomputation scheduling approach significantly reduces the search space, requiring less than 1 second to find an optimal policy in our evaluation.
-This is negligible compared to the overall training duration, which typically spans from days to months.
+\textbf{Search time.} \pname{}-HEU significantly reduces the search space, requiring less than seconds to find an optimal policy in our evaluation (even for the very large model of 175B).
+More details are shown in \S\ref{eval:overhead}.